 Rugged cliffs and edge of the earth views on one side, spectacular vistas of the San Diego skyline on the other.
 Cabrillo National Monument is most definitely a destination with multiple identities.
 Stretching out into the Pacific on Point Loma, Cabrillo National Monument marks the very spot in 1542 where Juan Rodriguez Cabrillo made landfall, making him the very first European to set foot on the West Coast.
 Visiting families will love the history, tide pools, shoreline strolls, visiting the lighthouse, and, if they are lucky, spotting a grey whale migrating to Mexico.

 9. Old Town San Diego

-It wasn’t so long ago the California was part of Mexico and Mexican culture is still integral to San Diego’s identity.
-Old Town San Diego, the self-proclaimed “birthplace of California” gives visitors a glimpse at what life was like in San Diego in 1850 through historic adobes, living history demonstrations, museums, and even the first school house in San Diego County.
+It wasn’t so long ago that California was part of Mexico and Mexican culture is still integral to San Diego’s identity.
+Old Town San Diego, the self-proclaimed “birthplace of California” gives visitors a glimpse at what life was like in San Diego in 1850 through historic adobes, living history demonstrations, museums, and even the first ever schoolhouse in San Diego County.
 Old Town is also a desirable stop to dine (there are several popular Mexican restaurants in Old Town), shop for a wide variety of goods from neighboring Mexico, and even watch traditional Folklorico dancers put on a show.